Jair-F/Safe/README.md

 - To upload the code to the Arduino install [Visual Studio Code](https://code.visualstudio.com/download).
 Inside Visual Studio Code install the Extention [PlatformIO](https://docs.platformio.org/en/stable/integration/ide/vscode.html#installation)
 - Open the project through the [PlatformIO Homescreen](https://docs.platformio.org/en/stable/integration/ide/vscode.html#quick-start).
 PlatformIO will download all required librarys to upload the code which are defined in the [platformio.ini file](https://docs.platformio.org/en/latest/projectconf/index.html) automatically at the first upload
 - Upload the code by clicking the upload/arrow button in the [Toolbar](https://docs.platformio.org/en/stable/integration/ide/vscode.html#platformio-toolbar)
+- Planning of the UI Layout is made with [Figma](https://www.figma.com/)